-To remove the excess moisture, place the hollyhock seeds on paper towels, wax paper or old window screens and allow them to air dry for about a week.
-Don't leave them much longer, as they'll begin to absorb moisture instead of lose it, something you definitely don't want.
+To remove the excess moisture, place the hollyhock seeds on paper towels, wax paper, or old window screens and allow them to air dry for about a week.
+Don't leave them much longer, as they'll begin to absorb the moisture instead of losing it, something you definitely don't want.

 If storing more than one type of seed, place them in labeled envelopes and then put the envelopes in a sealable glass container, such as a Mason jar.

-If storing only one type of seed, simply place it directly in a small glass container, i.e. an old spice jar.
-Again, be sure to label the container, writing the seed name and the date stored on the outside.
+If storing only one type of seed, simply place it directly in a small glass container, i.e., an old spice jar.
+Again, be sure to label the container, writing the seed name and date stored on the outside.